The Visit (musical): Synopsis

 Claire reveals that it is she herself who destroyed Brachen's once booming economy ("A Confession").
 She is resolute in her terms: Anton's death.
 Claire's entourage, her Butler and two Eunuchs, swear eternal fealty to her ("I Would Never Leave You").
 Alone in the attic above his shop, Anton wrestles with his fears ("Back and Forth").
 The School Master visits Anton and tells him how the village is turning against him ("The Only One").
 Anton struggles with his conscience ("Fear").
 Embracing his fate and at peace with himself, he invites family for a drive in his son's new automobile, bought, like everything else in Brachen now, on credit ("A Car Ride").
-Knowing Anton will join her in their old trysting place, Claire reflects on the incidents that have brought her to this moment in her life (Love and Love Alone).
+Knowing Anton will join her in their old trysting place, Claire reflects on the incidents that have brought her to this moment in her life ("Love and Love Alone").
 The lovers meet for a last time to discuss their whole past, including a child who died, before the town meeting that will decide Anton's fate ("In the Forest Again").
+Agreeing to the terms, the townspeople murder Anton, with the town doctor recording that he "died of joy."
 The visit over, Claire tells her butler, "Rudi, get the bags packed.
-We are going to Capri" ("Finale")."
+We are going to Capri" ("Finale").